alexdenpasar/scripts-for-os/README.md

 ## auditUser.ps1
 User activity audit script.
 Tracks the inclusion, shutdown of the OS, login and logout of users in the OS.

+## ShutdownByTimer.bat
+Turning off the computer on a timer.
+Time is indicated in hours.